american citizen greatness

 Industry Framework Documents

-Classifying Foreign Labor and Student Enrollment: A New NAICS Framework
+Classifying Foreign Labor and Student Enrollment as distinct U.S. Industries!

-In 2024, foreign-born workers comprised 27.4% of the U.S. labor force, contributing to industries such as high-tech, healthcare, construction, and agriculture.
+In 2024, foreign-born workers represented 19.2% of the U.S. civilian labor force, contributing substantially across sectors such as technology, healthcare, construction, and agriculture (Bureau of Labor Statistics,

 • NAICS 561399 — Foreign Labor Placement and Management Services